 Saptu has during the past years held various meetings of our Managing Committee to draft a new Constitution for SAPTU as the one that was used has become outdated.
 Flowing from the aforementioned our Constitution was enclosed by The Registrar of Trade Unions in 2008 and therefore the need to renew and amend our Constitution has become necessary.

-- Our new Constitution has been approved by The Registrar of Trade Union on 28 August 2015.
-Referring to paragraph 1 amendments have been made due to amendments to the Labour Relations Act and various new sectors that we must now service in and new developments in the financial and banking sectors that assist us in our daily operations.
+The Registrar has approved our new Constitution of Trade Union on 28 August 2015.
+Referring to paragraph 1 amendments have been made due to amendments to the Labour Relations Act and various new sectors that we must now serve in and recent developments in the financial and banking industries that assist us in our daily operations.
 Our Management structure also had to be streamlined.

-- Flowing from the above paragraphs we only wish to name of the important amendments that have been made:
+Flowing from the above paragraphs, we only wish to name of the significant amendments that have been made:

 Clause 5.1: The Union is a legal entity with continuous legal succession that exists independently of its members and is entitled to form contractual and other associations and to act as legal claimant and defendant in its own name.

 Clause 5.2: SAPTU is an association not for gain.

 Clause 6.1.6: Not belong to a political party and not promote the objectives of any political party and/or religious affiliation.